openaphid/openaphid.github.com/source/_posts/2012-07-27-how-to-handle-touch-events-for-flip-animation.markdown

 - To support other fancy effects that can be implemented in OpenGL ES.

 But I'm sorry that I'll be in a long trip with my family.
-Both `android-flip` and `OpenAphid` will not be updated until I come back.
+Both `android-flip` and `OpenAphid-Engine` will not be updated until I come back.
 You can still reach me via email if you have any questions.